awslabs/aws-saas-boost/docs/user-guide.md

 - Volume Size - Enter the size of the ONTAP Volume in GiB that you want to create.

 The following options can be configured for your Windows FSx file system:

-The following options can be configured for your file system:
 - Mount Point - Enter the path to mount point of the files that your application uses.
 This corresponds to the `VOLUME` line in your application's Docker file.
 - Storage - Enter the size of the file system you want to provision.
 - Throughput - Enter the level of throughput you want to be supported by your file system.